AnonymousVarshney/ParkingLot/README.md

-Following application is a command line application or script reads the commands to run an automated parking system and do the tasks.
+Following application is a command line application that reads the commands to run an automated parking system and do the tasks.

 Pre-requisites :
 1. maven should be installed.
 Following article can be referred to setup maven :